 In today's business environment, risk management is key to the protection of your company's brand reputation.
 Some creditors work internationally, where the debtor is in Canada and the creditor is in another country.
 These creditors can easily find themselves in breach of provincial legislation if they do not retain the services of Canadian collection agencies.

-Many years ago, Priority Credit Management Corp (PCM Corp) concluded that to truly service growing domestic and foreign clientele it was necessary to be licensed in each Canadian province and territory.
+Many years ago, we concluded that to service growing domestic and foreign clientele it was necessary to be licensed in each Canadian province and territory.
 Commercial credit transactions can easily become personal debts of the business principal and subject to Canadian consumer protection legislation.

 Rather than complicating the procurement of services by Canadian collection agencies, PCM Corp has made it simple by being licensed as a national provider of collection agency services.
-Buy hiring PCM as your Canadian collection agency you do not have to worry about compliance.
-In fact, some of PCM Corp best customers are commercial collection agencies from other countries.
+By hiring PCM as your Canadian collection agency you do not have to worry about compliance.
+In fact, some of our best customers are commercial collection agencies from other countries.

 Canadian Collection Agency Services by Province

 Collection agencies in BC are regulated by Consumer Protection BC.
 Commercial transactions (B2B) transactions are not covered by the Act.
-However, creditors should be aware if you are calling a customer for payment of a personal debt or payment pursuant to guarantee of a commercial debt.
-The creditor and the creditors employees both fall under the definition of a collector in British Columbia and subject to all legislation and potential fines and penalties.
+However, creditors should be aware if you are calling a customer for payment of personal debt or payment pursuant to a guarantee of commercial debt.
+The creditor and the creditor's employees both fall under the definition of a collector in British Columbia and subject to all legislation and potential fines and penalties.

 Collection agencies in Alberta are governed by the Fair-Trading Act and the Collection and Debt Repayment Practices Regulation.
 Commercial transactions (B2B) are not covered by the Act and regulations.
 If the transaction is deemed personal and a creditor or agency acts in contravention, significant penalties may be imposed of up to $100,000.